-Sky has performed professionally for over a decade, appearing in work by Perry Bard, James Kudelka, Yoshi Oida, Tino Sehgal, Twyla Tharp, and in world premieres by Diane Borsato, Brendan Fernandes, David Frankovich, John Greyson, Will Kwan, Derek Liddington, Heather Nicol, Tracey Norman, and Lucy Rupert.
+Sky has performed professionally for fifteen years, appearing in work by Perry Bard, James Kudelka, Yoshi Oida, Tino Sehgal, Twyla Tharp, and in world premieres by Diane Borsato, Brendan Fernandes, David Frankovich, John Greyson, Will Kwan, Derek Liddington, Heather Nicol, Tracey Norman, and Lucy Rupert.
 He is an alum of the Jeux de Canada Games National Artist Program, Metcalf Foundation Performing Arts Program, Canadian Stage Royal Bank of Canada Emerging Artist Program, and is a 3-time recipient of the Koerner Foundation's Award in Performing Arts.
 In 2013, he was nominated for a Dora Mavor Moore Award for Outstanding Choreography and later served as a Juror in the Dance Division during the 2015/16 awards season.